Lost Souls (2000 film): Box office

+Critical response

-The film was given very negative reviews from critics, though the condemnation was somewhat tempered by praise for its photography and atmosphere.
-On Rotten Tomatoes it has a rating of 8% based on 91 reviews, with the website's consensus stating: "Though Kaminski's film is visually stylish, Lost Souls is just another derivative entry in the Apocalypse genre, with lackluster direction, unengaging characters, and no scares."
+The film was panned by critics, though the condemnation was somewhat tempered by praise for its photography and atmosphere.
+On Rotten Tomatoes, it has a rating of 8% based on 93 reviews, with the website's consensus stating: "Though Kaminski's film is visually stylish, Lost Souls is just another derivative entry in the Apocalypse genre, with lackluster direction, unengaging characters, and no scares."
 At Metacritic, which assigns a normalized rating to reviews, the film has an average weighted score of 16 out of 100, based on 29 critics, indicating "overwhelming dislike".
-Audiences polled by CinemaScore gave the film a rare "F" grade on an A+ to F scale.
+Audiences polled by CinemaScore gave the film a rare grade of "F" on an A+ to F scale, making it one of two films released on October 13 to get the grade along with Dr. T & the Women.

 Elvis Mitchell in The New York Times wrote: "There are some particularly fine visual details; it's the central story that's lacking ...
 After what is supposed to be a harrowing moment, Kelson says, 'I was surprised but I was never frightened.'
 That about sums up Lost Souls."
-Jonathan Rosenbaum in The Chicago Reader dismissed the film as "visually striking set pieces set loose in a void.
+Jonathan Rosenbaum in the Chicago Reader dismissed the film as "visually striking set pieces set loose in a void."
 Steven Rea wrote in The Philadelphia Inquirer, "Despite its spooky, color-desaturated visuals, guffaws, not screams, are more in order.

 Carla Meyer wrote in the San Francisco Chronicle, "Even a badly executed horror movie can achieve cheesy greatness.
 This one, unfortunately, is too somber for that.
 It's artfully shot -- to be expected with Kaminski as director -- with everything bathed in green and golden light.
 The set designers should be commended for their fine choice in lamps -- from Tiffany to Deco, they're fabulous, even in the priests' quarters.
 But when the furniture stands out more than the story, the movie's a stinker."
 Roger Ebert wrote in his review, "Lost Souls possesses the art and craft of a good movie, but not the story.
 For a thriller about demonic possession and the birth of the antichrist, it's curiously flat.
 All through the movie, I found myself thinking about how well it was photographed.
 Not a good sign."

 The critical review from Film4 wrote: "Concluding with an ending reminiscent of both The Game and Jacob's Ladder (though delivered with the panache of neither), Lost Souls is not worth seeking out."

+Home media

+New Line Home Entertainment released Lost Souls on DVD in 2001.
+Scream Factory released the film for the first time on Blu-ray on September 19, 2023.